Centre for French Colonial Life – Gateway to America’s French Heritage

 Current Special Exhibits

 The Centre’s changing exhibition galleries ensure that even repeat visitors always find something new.
-Current special exhibits include two particularly compelling stories:
+Current exhibits include:

 To Shelter and Sustain: French Creole Architecture and Building Methods